Advisory Committee

 Afua is an independent youth member of the Committee.

-• Mary Ann Prior – Art Curator and Advisor
+• Mary Ann Prior – Art Curator and advisor

 Photograph of Mary Ann PriorMary Ann Prior is an Art Curator, Director and Advisor (Private and Corporate) with wide experience of event, exhibition and collection creation and management.
 She is currently Art Adviser/Curator for Bank of America (EMEA); and an independent researcher.
 Former roles include Curator to the Wilson Centre for Photography in London; Executive Producer of Eon Productions; Associate Curator of Photographs at the Getty Museum in Los Angeles; Art Advisor/Curator to Pfizer Inc, Bank of America and Camellia PLC.
 From 2009, she was Executive Director of Oklahoma Contemporary in the US, and its satellite gallery, Marfa Contemporary; as well as Director of Collections at Vulcan Inc, Seattle, a private company owned by the late Paul Allen, co-founder of Microsoft.
 At Vulcan, Mary Ann oversaw acquisitions and led high-profile art initiatives including the launch of the inaugural Seattle Art Fair in 2015; and a major touring exhibition ‘Seeing Nature: Landscape Masterworks from the Paul G. Allen Family Collection’.